 Prior to Center on Addiction, Creighton pursued a path dedicated to providing life-changing services and opportunities for children and families.
 He served as Executive Director for Covenant House New York and Senior Vice President for Covenant House International; Assistant Attorney General and Director of Crime & Gang Prevention for the State of New Jersey under Governor Jon Corzine; Executive Vice President and later President for New Jersey Community Development Corporation; an attorney with the law firm of Lowenstein Sandler; and Assistant State Director for U.S. Senator Bill Bradley.

 Among numerous contributions during the course of his career, Creighton has advocated for the civil and constitutional rights of children and homeless adults; helped to build and manage comprehensive nonprofit organizations providing millions of dollars in services annually; envisioned and founded a large urban charter school; spearheaded a statewide campaign to reduce school dropout rates; championed and implemented evidence-informed youth development programs and practices; and successfully negotiated the development of a multi-million dollar state-of-the-art residence and community center for at-risk youth in midtown Manhattan.

-He received his B.A. in history and political science from Rutgers University, where he was captain of the men’s basketball team, and his J.D. from the University of Virginia School of Law.
+Creighton received his B.A. in history and political science from Rutgers University, where he was a Henry Rutgers Scholar and captain of the men’s basketball team, and his J.D. from the University of Virginia School of Law.
 Most importantly, he is a proud husband and father of three.